reduxjs/redux/README.md

 >Jing Chen, creator of Flux

 >[“I asked for comments on Redux in FB's internal JS discussion group, and it was universally praised.
 Really awesome work.”](https://twitter.com/fisherwebdev/status/616286955693682688)
->Bill Fisher, creator of Flux
+>Bill Fisher, author of Flux documentation

 >[“It's cool that you are inventing a better Flux by not doing Flux at all.”](https://twitter.com/andrestaltz/status/616271392930201604)
 >André Staltz, creator of Cycle